Defending Against Liens. Know your rights under California law.

 What Documentation Matters

-Key documents include the construction contract, change orders, payment records, inspection reports, correspondence, photographs of defective work, building permits, and expert reports.
+Key paper trail items: the construction contract, change orders, payment records, inspection reports, correspondence, photos of defective work, building permits, and expert reports.

 Frequently Asked Questions